frochet/jobUCL2013/labs/dns_lab/netkit-lab_dns/README.rst

  .. code:: console

-    ssh -Y permeke@info.ucl.ac.be
+    ssh -Y <ingilogin>@permeke.info.ucl.ac.be
     export PATH=$PATH:/etinfo/applications/netkit/bin

-For launching a host instance, use the command vstart:
+To launch a single host instance, use the command vstart:

  .. code:: console

     vstart hostname

-For launching a lab located in a folder /path/to/:
+To launch the DNS lab, use the following command:

  .. code:: console

+    cp -r /etinfo/applications/netkit/dnslab $HOME/
-    lstart -d /path/to/lab
+    lstart -d $HOME/dnslab

-For stopping the lab, please stop all the involved instances by using the command "halt".
+To stop the lab, please stop all the involved instances by using the command "halt".

 2. Exploring DNS
 ----------------